Japanese Stewartia (Stewartia pseudocamellia)

 Family: Theaceae (Tea)

-Characteristics: The 2- 3 ½ inch long oval-shaped leaves have serrated margins and are dark green.
+Characteristics: The 2-inch to 3.5-inch-long oval-shaped leaves have serrated margins and are dark green.
 In the fall, leaves turn orange and red.
 In July, the 5-petaled, white flowers with golden anthers begin to bloom.
 These flowers are followed by 5-valved, brown seed capsules that split when mature.
 Bark is red-orange and exfoliates, creating patterns of gray, brown, and red-orange.
 This tree is pyramidal in youth and becomes rounded with age.
 It grows 20-40 feet high and wide.
-The Japanese stewartia may be also grown in cultivation as a 12 foot tall multi-stemmed shrub.
+The Japanese stewartia may be also grown in cultivation as a 12-foot-tall multi-stemmed shrub.